 Optional Added Flavors

-- Stir in 2 tbsp vegan mayonnaise, 3 tbsp vegan yogurt and ¼ tsp salt.
-If using, stir in 1 tbsp lemon juice, 1 tsp Dijon mustard and black pepper to taste.
+- Stir in vegan mayonnaise, vegan yogurt and salt.
+If using, stir in lemon juice, Dijon mustard and black pepper.2 tablespoons vegan mayonnaise, 3 tablespoons vegan yogurt, ¼ teaspoon salt, 1 tablespoon lemon juice, 1 teaspoon Dijon mustard, black pepper

 - Toss until all ingredients are well combined.

 - Serve cold!
 This salad is best after resting for 30 minutes in the fridge.

 More Vegan Salad Recipes

 Like this recipe?
 You should also try:

 Nicole is a vegan Registered Dietitian (RD) and founder of Lettuce Veg Out.

 She helps people thrive on a vegan diet with balanced recipes and easy-to-understand nutrition science.